AnishPimpley/anishpimpley.github.io/_pages/about.md

 Past-year's Highlights:
 =====

-**GPT-3 Satya Ignite Keynote** - Our work on using GPT-3 for summarization and content generation was featured as one 2 demos in Satya's 2021 Ignite demo.
+**Satya Nadella's GPT-3 Ignite Keynote** - Our work on using GPT-3 for summarization and content generation for WNBA was featured as one of 2 demos in Satya's 2021 Ignite keynote.

 {% include youtubePlayer.html id=page.youtubeId1 %}

-**Optimal Resource Allocation for Big Data workloads** -  Our work on petabyte scale resource use prediction from query computational graphs was published in EDBT 2022 with associated patent.
+**Optimal Resource Allocation for Big Data workloads** -  Our work on petabyte scale resource use prediction from computational graphs was published in EDBT 2022 with associated patent.

 {% include youtubePlayer.html id=page.youtubeId2 %}